 #2 Fuel up:

-Serve a nutritious, balanced supper before heading out trick-or-treating, just like you would any other night.
-This might not mean that they won’t go crazy on candy (and again, this is ok), but at least it gives them a good chance to fill up on nutrients dense foods.
+Serve a nourishing, filling supper before heading out trick-or-treating, just like you would any other night.
+Your kids may not fill up as much as they usually do because of the anticipation and excitement of Halloween.
+That’s ok and normal.
+Also, a filling meal might not mean that they won’t go crazy on candy (and again, this is ok), but at least it gives them a good chance to fill up on nutrient-dense foods beforehand.
 It might help them to be a little more mindful with their candy stash too, if their tummies are satisfied.
-Make sure that each meal and snack contains some protein (such as meat, eggs, beans, lentils, dairy products etc.), fibre (veggies, fruits, whole grains, beans/lentils etc.) and fat (nuts, seeds, oil, avocado etc.) as these are all satiating nutrients.

 Check out my Top 10 Easy Weeknight Dinner recipes for some inspiration for a healthy pre trick-or-treat dinner!